Thanksgiving up Northwest

 Snohomish

 Marky Baby was living in the town of Snohomish.
 It was already quite cold.
 He lived in a huge house, owned by a friend who died shortly after because he was suffering from terminal cancer.
 There we spent Thanksgiving.
-We headed to Snohomish from Centralia, where we picked up Beverly.
+We headed to Snohomish from Centralia, where we picked Beverly up.
 The journey was very interesting.
 Snohomish was passing Seattle, a city we passed by.
 We had already known Seattle, so we did not dedicate a day to visit it, because we prefer to know other unknown places.

 During the Thanksgiving dinner, Beverly told the story of how the Loshes found me.